Factitious disorder imposed on another: Legal status

-The Queensland Judgment was adopted into English law in the High Court of Justice by Mr. Justice Ryder.
-In his final conclusions regarding Factitious Disorder, Ryder states that:

 In his book Playing Sick (2004), Marc Feldman notes that such findings have been in the minority among U.S. and even Australian courts.
 Pediatricians and other physicians have banded together to oppose limitations on child-abuse professionals whose work includes FII detection.
 The April 2007 issue of the journal Pediatrics specifically mentions Meadow as an individual who has been inappropriately maligned.

 In the context of child protection (a child being removed from the custody of a parent), the Australian state of New South Wales uses a "on the balance of probabilities" test, rather than a "beyond reasonable doubt" test.
-Therefore, in the case "The Secretary, Department of Family and Community Services and the Harper Children [2016] NSWChC 3", the expert testimony of Professor David Isaacs that a certain blood test result was "highly unlikely" to occur naturally or accidentally (without any speculation about motive), was sufficient to refuse the return of the affected child and his younger siblings to the mother.
+Therefore, in the case The Secretary, Department of Family and Community Services and the Harper Children [2016] NSWChC 3, the expert testimony of Professor David Isaacs that a certain blood test result was "highly unlikely" to occur naturally or accidentally (without any speculation about motive) was sufficient to refuse the return of the affected child and his younger siblings to the mother.
 The children had initially been removed from the mother's custody after the blood test results became known.
 The fact that the affected child quickly improved both medically and behaviourly after being removed was also a factor.

+England and Wales

+The Queensland judgment was adopted into English law in the High Court of Justice by judge Ernest Ryder.
+In his final conclusions regarding Factitious Disorder, Ryder states that: